Sophie Hittner Scholarship

 - Annual Award— Decision made during the fall semester of each year and the scholarship is awarded the following spring.

 - Undergraduate student currently attending SFSU at least half-time, and continuing as an undergraduate the following spring.

-- At least one child under 18 living in the home at time of award.
+- Single parent with t least one child under 18 living in the home at time of award.

 - Headstart parents and graduates are especially invited to apply.

 - Applicant may receive the award twice during his/her undergraduate studies at SFSU.